The terms 'action' and 'keywork' are, to some degree, interchangeable.

 joint.
 Or try the low E key, which links to the low F key.

-the double action further up or down the instrument.
+or simply move the double action further up or down the instrument.
+The

-The practice of removing this double action and ensuring all the keys
+practice of removing this double action and ensuring all the keys close

 exhibits double action then it is said to be 'out of regulation'.